 Fisheries quickly collapsed, and the industry moved on to exploit what little remained of marine resources in the area: scallops and prawns.
-The commercial fishing industry began indiscriminately plowing through the seabed with scallop dredges, repeatedly passing over the same area to maximize their catch.
-They damaged the seafloor and maimed coral and kelp forests—vital nursery grounds for fish and shellfish—crippling the habitat necessary for a healthy marine ecosystem.
+The commercial fishing industry began indiscriminately ploughing through the seabed with scallop dredges, repeatedly passing over the same area to maximize their catch.
+They damaged the seafloor and maimed coral and kelp forests — vital nursery grounds for fish and shellfish — crippling the habitat necessary for a healthy marine ecosystem.

 In 1989, Don MacNeish, a close friend who often joined Wood on his dives, came back from a trip to New Zealand enthused about the Marine Protected Areas he had seen there.
 He and Howard decided they would establish similar areas of marine conservation around Arran.

 COAST set out to champion sustainable management of marine resources for the benefit of all.
-In doing so, he faced an uphill fight against a deeply entrenched history of poor marine management.
+In doing so, they faced an uphill fight against a deeply entrenched history of poor marine management.

 COAST enlisted local divers to work alongside academic scientists to monitor the coastline to enforce the new rules, an effort that would yield dramatic recovery of seaweed beds, corals and juvenile scallops in just a few years.